Makes includes render the included content in the same output file as the include is located, instead of the default behaviour of creating links.

 == Notindex 2

-then for conversion with:
+then for conversion with:then the output

-ourbigbook --embed-includes README.bigb
+ourbigbook --embed-includes index.bigb

 == Notindex